animehunter123/bldub/README.md

 **WARNING: (THIS SCRIPT IS UNSAFE!
 NEVER USE IN PRODUCTION!), 🌌.**

 * Ensure your host is backed up.
 Once you launch this script, you can never undo it.
-* Ensure it is a modern Ubuntu release.
+* Ensure it is a modern Ubuntu/Fedora release.
 * Launch the bash and follow the prompts
 ```bash
    ./bldub.sh